BU-Spark/bu-spark/documentation/git-guides/how-to-help.md

 ---
 layout: default
 title: How to Help
 parent: Spark!
-Git Guidelines
+Guidelines
-nav_order: 3
+nav_order: 5
 ---

 # Want to help?!?!?!